dexterlabora/node-red-contrib-meraki-dashboard-api/docs/guides.md

 # Guides

-The Meraki Dashboard API node is very powerful but with a few helpful techniques, you can take full advantage of it and start building solutions in a couple of clicks.
+The Meraki Dashboard API node is very powerful and with a few helpful techniques, you can take full advantage of it.
+Just connect the dots to start building amazing solutions in no time.

 ## Environment Variables with Flow State

 This flow will first define a common set of parameters which is triggered by an initial run of the first flow on Deploy.
+It is also using the most popular Meraki operations, such as listing out the organizations, networks, devices and details about the wireless and wired LAN.

 <img src="images/flow-with-env.png" width="400">